restic/restic/doc/075_scripting.rst

 ********************************************

-You may find a need to check if a repository is already initialized, perhaps to prevent your script from initializing a repository multiple times.
+You may find a need to check if a repository is already initialized, perhaps to prevent your script from trying to initialize a repository multiple times (the ``init`` command contains a check to prevent overwriting existing repositories).
 The command ``cat config`` may be used for this purpose:

 .. code-block:: console

     $ restic -r /srv/restic-repo cat config
-    Fatal: unable to open config file: stat /srv/restic-repo/config: no such file or directory Is there a repository at the following location?
+    Fatal: repository does not exist: unable to open config file: stat /srv/restic-repo/config: no such file or directory Is there a repository at the following location?
     /srv/restic-repo

-If a repository does not exist, restic will return a non-zero exit code and print an error message.
-Note that restic will also return a non-zero exit code if a different error is encountered (e.g.: incorrect password to ``cat config``) and it may print a different error message.
+If a repository does not exist, restic (since 0.17.0) will return exit code ``10`` and print a corresponding error message.
+Older versions return exit code ``1``.
+Note that restic will also return exit code ``1`` if a different error is encountered (e.g.: incorrect password to ``cat config``) and it may print a different error message.
 If there are no errors, restic will return a zero exit code and print the repository metadata.

 Exit codes